hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 >
 > While bitcoind can and will start syncing a Bitcoin node, customizing this node to your use cases beyond supporting a Chainhook is out of scope for this guide.
 See the Bitcoin wiki for ["Running Bitcoin"](https://en.bitcoin.it/wiki/Running_Bitcoin) or bitcoin.org [Running A Full Node guide](https://bitcoin.org/en/full-node).

 - Navigate to your project folder, create a new file, and rename it to `bitcoin.conf` on your local machine.
-Copy the below configuration to the `bitcoin.conf` file.
+Copy the configuration below to the `bitcoin.conf` file.
-- The Chainhook will scan against bitcoin blockchain data.
-Copy the path of your Bitcoin directory to the `bitcoin.conf`'s `datadir` field.
+- Copy the path of your Bitcoin directory to the `bitcoin.conf`'s `datadir` field.
 See the Bitcoin wiki for the [list of default directories by operating system](https://en.bitcoin.it/wiki/Data_directory)
 - Set a username of your choice for bitcoind and use it in the `rpcuser` configuration below.
 - Set a password of your choice for bitcoind and use it in the `rpcpassword` configuration below.